dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 - **Effect:** consumes one unit of the highest Food-value item in the character's inventory and applies its Food value to the hunger charge reduction.
 - A character must have at least one food item in their inventory to perform this action.

-**Automatic eating — self-assigned task:**
+**Automatic eating — self-assigned sub-goal:**

-When a character's Hunger stage charges exceed 80 (out of 120 maximum), the character automatically inserts an Eat task into the group task list, placed immediately below the character's currently active task, and assigns themselves to it.
-This ensures the character eats before Hunger progresses into Starvation.
+When a character's Hunger stage charges exceed 80 (out of 120 maximum) and the group's **Allow self-management** setting is enabled (see Section 13.5), the character automatically inserts a **Feed Self** sub-goal into the group task list, placed immediately below the character's currently active task, and assigns themselves as the responsible character.

+Feed Self is an abstract sub-goal, not a single action.
+It decomposes automatically into sub-tasks based on the character's current situation:

+1. **If food is available in the character's inventory** — the character performs Eat actions until hunger charges are reduced to 20 or below in the Hunger stage.
+2. **If no food is in the character's inventory but food exists in another group member's inventory** — a redistribution sub-task is generated to transfer food to the hungry character, followed by Eat actions.
+3. **If no food is available in the group at all** — the character attempts to find food within the current zone or adjacent zones, generating sub-tasks to Scout for edible objects, Gather from any Located food sources, and then Eat.
+If no food sources can be found within the give-up turn count, the sub-goal expires and hunger continues to accumulate.

+If Allow self-management is disabled for the group, the character does not insert this sub-goal.
+Hunger accumulation is then handled entirely by the maintenance lifecycle (see Section 13.6) or by the player manually.

 **Rest eating and loyalty:**